Sooraj1411/Hospitality-Project/README.md

 - **DSRN:** Rs 2.53K This metrics tells on average how many rooms are ready to sell for a day considering a time period
 - **Realization %** 70% It is nothing but the succesful "checked out" percentage over all bookings happened.
 - **And Many More**
-- *Beneath Every KPI there shows a % which show how much the KPI changed with respect to last week.*
+- *Beneath Every KPI there shows some percentage in positive or negative which show how much the KPI changed with respect to last week.*
 <br><br>
   ## Slicers
 To provide flexibility in data exploration, the report includes slicers for: